-This brochure is only intended for parents applying for children who are eligible to transfer into Year 7 at a secondary school in September 2024 as part of the normal admissions round which ends on 31 August 2024.
-The normal expected birth date range for eligible children is between 1 September 2012 and 31 August 2013.
+This brochure is only intended for parents applying for children who are eligible for September 2024 transfer into Reception at a primary or infant school, or Year 3 at a junior school, as part of the normal admissions round which ends on 31 August 2024.
+You should read the guide in full for information on the process and your responsibilities as the applicant.

-If you want to apply to transfer your child into Year 7 after 31 August 2024, or you want to apply for your child to transfer into Years 8 to 11 at any time, please read the separate In Year transfer brochure available on Kingston Council website for information on the application process.
+If you want to apply to transfer your child into Reception or Year 3 at a junior school after 31 August 2024, or you want to apply for your child to transfer into Years 1 to 6 at any time, please read the separate 'In Year' transfer brochure available on the Kingston Council website for information on the application process.